 Throughout the years we formed strong partnerships with the City of Seattle, Seattle Public Schools, and a wide variety of local nonprofit organizations.
 We strived to remain leaders in the fields of early learning and youth development, and are proud of the respect we earned from our families, partners, and community.

-The result of this effort was a new name—Launch—a new logo, a new look, and most importantly, an updated mission statement and values.
-We are thrilled to honor the incredible history of CDSA with a new brand that will help communicate our goals, values, and deep commitment to the children and families of our community.
+The result of this effort was a new name — Launch — a new logo, a new look, and most importantly, an updated mission statement and values.
+We are thrilled to honor the incredible history of CDSA with a new brand that helps communicate our goals, values, and deep commitment to the children and families of our community.